 Construction activities associated with the proposed works have the potential to temporarily cause local air quality impacts.
-Activities undertaken on site may cause dust and particulate matter to be emitted to the atmosphere.
+Activities undertaken on site may cause dust and particulate matter to be emitted to the atmosphere, and the use of vehicles, plant and generators emitting carbon emissions may temporarily affect air quality and will require the use of finite resources.
 However, taking into account the nature and scale of the works and the following mitigation measures, the risk of significant impacts to air are considered to be low.